(49 of 50) MODERN LANGUAGE TEACHING (CLT) & TAIWAN: WHAT YOU NEED TO KNOW ABOUT IT

-The bushiban industry (whether schools or independent teachers) in Taiwan runs as a money-making business, and thus, its goal is not to educate you, but to make money.
+The bushiban industry (whether schools or independent teachers) in Taiwan runs as a money-making business, and thus, its goal is to make money.

-This means both schools and individuals are often corrupt, and will use dishonest methods to get your money.
-It is a sad fact that a large number of IELTS teachers out there are fake.
-They are not teachers; they are tricksters, frauds, and con-artists.
+This means some schools and individuals may use dishonest methods to get your money.
+It is a sad fact that you must think about.

 Following Point 5, you, the students, definitely need to know the credentials of your teacher, and have proof of them and/or know all the signs that suggest the teacher/school is not real or, even worse, a complete fake.